 - monthly meetings, called Ultreyas, with others who have made a Three-Day Weekend or who like to make one.
 Here they can share, sing, and pray together so that they may be lifted up and strengthened in their ministries.

 Three -Day Weekend

-It begins on a Thursday evening and ends on Sunday afternoon.
-During those three days, the cursillistas (those attending) live and work together, listening to talks given by priests and laity.
+It begins on a Friday evening and ends on Sunday afternoon.
+During those three days, the cursillistas (those attending) live and work together, listening to talks given by clergy and laity.

-Please email the completed and signed forms to Julie Morgan, pre-Cursillo director
+Please email the completed and signed forms to the Pre-Cursillo Director

 Cursillo will help your parish ministry by:

 - Providing small group support for Cursillistas when they return to parish life

 Want to Learn More About Cursillo?

 We encourage clergy of the diocese to attend a Cursillo Weekend so they can share their experience with others.

 We are always happy to come to your parish to speak about Cursillo in the context of worship, at parish council or for a ministry leadership team.
 Contact us to arrange a date.